The Definitive Guide to Getting Divorced in Massachusetts

 Maintaining Life Insurance

 In most cases, life insurance is maintained by both parties post-divorce.
 In regard to the payer spouse, we advise the payer spouse to maintain life insurance in an amount sufficient to cover child support payments from the date of divorce to the date the child will be emancipated.
-There are many other costs that go into what that spouse is responsible for during that time period, including uninsured medical bills, college tuition, cost expenses and so forth.
+Many other costs go into what that spouse is responsible for during that time period, including uninsured medical bills, college tuition, cost expenses, and so forth.
 If I calculate the child support out – depending on the age of the child and the anticipated date of emancipation – it could come to $250,000.
 Then I would recommend a $250,000 life insurance policy.

 Another factor in life insurance is whether they already have life insurance policies and how long the term is with those life insurance policies and the cost of those policies.
 If the parties felt that they needed life insurance during the marriage that view wouldn’t change by either parties or the court because if they needed it during the marriage, then they need it post-divorce as well.